krishnakalyan3/blog/_posts/2020-10-22-dl-pc-build.md

 - Connect Cabinet Power to the Motherboard
 - Connect Keyboard, Monitor to the Motherboard

-Once you have connect everything so far.
-Switch on the PSU and press the power button.
+Once you have connect everything so far, switch on the PSU and press the power button.
 If everything is setup correctly, you will see a BIOS screen and Congratulations!.
 Now all you need to do is to move everything into the cabinet.
 Be gentle / accurate while plugging in different components, Do not bend the `pin(s)` like I did.

 ## Mindfactory
 I found Mindfactory to be the best in terms of the prices offered / customer service.
 I had an issue with my Motherboard (Completely my fault).
 They found out the root cause (Bent Pin) and replace it with a new one.
 Make sure that you also buy gold service level so that they can prioritise your order requests.